vinaygopinath/androidtutorial/app/views/concept_lessons/_android_widgets_view_elements.md

 		    }
 		}

-you can create a method in your code which you define in onClick of radio button.
-In this meethod, you can get the id of the radio via  **view.getId()** once you have the id, you can use a switch case statement to determine which radio button was clicked by checking **view.isChecked()**
+You can create a method in your code which you define in onClick of radio button.
+In this method, you can get the id of the radio via  **view.getId()** once you have the id, you can use a switch case statement to determine which radio button was clicked by checking **view.isChecked()**

-With this smple code you can know which radio button selection was made
+With this simple code you can know which radio button selection was made

 ### Code
-Here is how the complete Radio button delcaration will look inside the XML
+Here is how the complete Radio button declaration will look inside the XML

 		 <RadioGroup
 		        android:layout_width="fill_parent"